 October 30, 2019 / by Ryley McGinnis

 The rage of electric and fuel-efficient cars has led to the growth of new companies like Tesla and a redesign of gas-powered vehicles by other major auto manufacturers.
-At George Mason University, two mechanical engineering senior design teams are bringing electric power to the water as they build the body of a ship, or hull, and an electrical propulsion system with the support of the American Society of Naval Engineers (ASNE).
+At George Mason University, two mechanical engineering senior design teams are bringing electric power to the water as they build the hull of a ship and an electrical propulsion system with the support of the American Society of Naval Engineers (ASNE).

 Gas-powered engines cause many problems for the environment.
 The noise of a gas-powered engine can disrupt marine ecosystems, and since the engines use fossil fuels, they directly contribute to man-made climate change.

 One of the two teams is working on the propulsion aspect of the project where they hope to mitigate these problems by building a battery-powered motor that turns a small propeller, says Joseph Canlas, the propulsion-team lead.

 “It’s like Tesla on water,” says John Recktenwald, a friend of the team and fellow mechanical engineering major.